Why CX needs to be one of top management´s most important priorities

 - Involve your key leaders and build a culture based on putting people first.

 - Get to know your customers.
 To deliver smooth experiences you need to predict customers’ behaviour.

 - Be relevant in customer interactions!
 Creating a dialogue with your customers on their terms is everything.

 Uber and Google are all great examples of companies who used customer experience as a competitive advantage.
-Even better, by improving their customers experience they created a business of a product that actually already existed.
+Even better, by improving their customer experience, they created a business of a product that actually already existed.
 Google was not the first search engine but they made it easy to find most relevant information.
-Uber improved the CX by simplifying the process of ordering a taxi.
+Uber improved CX by simplifying the process of ordering a taxi.
 Instead of hailing a ride on the freezing streets it could easily be done through an app in a warm and comfortable home.

 ”We start with what the customer needs and we work backwards”

 It is all about the customer.
 By prioritising customer experience and creating a competitive CX strategy, you could possibly be the new success story around the corner.
 Top management just needs to get their priority straight.

 Tackle the single biggest mistake in customer experience.

 Stop treating customers like prospects and start maximizing your customer relationships.

 Today’s customers are smart, connected, web savvy, and fickle as hell.
 They’re swimming in brand choice and it’s never been easier to switch companies.
 Yet customer experience is make or break.
 Not only is bad customer experience the most common reason that people stop using a business, when they leave they tell other prospects to steer clear as well.